IDEAS OF HOW TO GET INVOLVED

 - Create a new tipple, cocktail or special brew in celebration of Northumberland Day

-- Use Northumbrian dialect and words for the day & teach visitors their meaning!
+- Use Northumbrian dialect and words for the day & teach others their meaning!

 - Dress up – St Oswald or Grace Darling … the choice is yours!